Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission

 \section{Introduction}

-Efficient and reliable single-photon sources, capable of producing on-demand high-purity single-photon states, are key elements for the emerging field of photon-based quantum technologies \cite{flamini,divincenzo}.
+Efficient and reliable single-photon sources, capable of producing on-demand high-purity single-photon states, are key elements within the emerging field of photon-based quantum technologies \cite{flamini,divincenzo}.
 Atom-like emitters, based either on solid-state or molecular systems, are a promising alternative for this purpose \cite{aharonovich2016,bogdanov,toninelli2021,dibos2018,gaither}.
-In the past years, nanoscale elements have been introduced to enhance the emission rate of the photon sources and to tailor their spatial radiation properties.
-Such nanoantennas (NAs) reproduce at the nanoscale the action of traditional radiofrequency (RF) aerials.
-Various traditional antenna geometries have been considered for applications in the optical realm: dipole \cite{dipole,chowdhury}, patch \cite{patch}, bowtie \cite{bowtie} or the Yagui-Uda array \cite{novotny2011,yagui1,yagui2}.
+In the past years, nanoscale elements have been introduced to enhance the emission rates of photon sources and to tailor their spatial radiation properties.
+Such nanoantennas (NAs) reproduce at the nanoscale the action of traditional radio frequency (RF) aerials.
+Various traditional antenna geometries have been considered for applications in the optical realm: dipole \cite{dipole,chowdhury}, \mbox{patch \cite{patch}}, \mbox{bowtie \cite{bowtie}} or the Yagui--Uda array \cite{novotny2011,yagui1,yagui2}.

-Antennas for light \cite{novotny2011} serve the dual purpose of enhancing the emitter fluorescence and facilitating the out-coupling of the generated photons.
+Antennas for light \cite{novotny2011} serve the dual purpose of enhancing emitter fluorescence and facilitating the outcoupling of the generated photons.
 The performance requisites for the two functions are antithetical: whereas a small mode volume is required for an enhanced emission rate, high antenna directivity is well known to be the result of a large electrical size, i.e, the extent of the structure measured using the wavelength of the electromagnetic field as unit reference \cite{krauslibro,balanis}.
-In \cite{bogdanov}, such antipodal requirements have been reconciled by photomodifying a nanopatch antenna assembled around a nanodiamond with a nitrogen-vacancy center to reduce the the cavity mode size while keeping a large size emitter to spatially shape the radiation produced.
+In \cite{bogdanov}, such antipodal requirements have been reconciled by photomodifying a nanopatch antenna assembled around a nanodiamond with a nitrogen-vacancy center to reduce the cavity mode size while keeping a large size emitter to spatially shape the radiation produced.
 In this work, we tackle this issue by using a hybrid plasmonic structure built from the combination of a conventional NA acting as the feeder element of a corner reflector (CR) \cite{kraus}.
-This strategy permits simultaneously optimize the emission rate at the feeder design and to use a CR to enhance the directivity of the photons produced.
+This strategy simultaneously permits optimization of the emission rate at the feeder design and the capacity to use a CR to enhance the directivity of the \mbox{photons produced}.